COP29: Governments, industry must up action on methane – DW – 11/15/2024

 Underreporting, lack of action on methane

-More precise data will help to "drive accountability" but must must be backed by action, wrote Tsering in the report.
-That UNEP received so few responses to major methane plume alerts, "underscores that data alone is not enough."
+More precise data will help to "drive accountability" but must be backed by action, wrote Tsering in the report.
+That UNEP received so few responses to major methane plume alerts "underscores that data alone is not enough."

 "With the window to address climate change rapidly closing, action to reduce emissions must follow," added Tsering.